SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-functions.md

 ## Initialization / Configuration

-After placing the client script onto your website, you can start to use the commands to load in the payment UI, but before you can open up the UI you need to configure it.
+After placing the client script onto your website, you can start to use the functions to load in the payment UI, but before you can open up the UI you need to configure it.
 This involves giving the payment UI a place to load in the iFrame.
 Provide the location where we can embed our iFrame INSIDE OF, by adding the